espruino/EspruinoDocs/info/Assembler.md

 Inline Assembler
 =============

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Assembler**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Assembler,Asm,ARM,Thumb,Thumb2,Thumb-2,C code,inline C,Built-In

 The Web IDE allows you to write inline assembler in the right-hand pane.